kdroukman/ps_support/lenovo/k8s/README.md

 ## Step 1:

-Download all the YAML files listed here to a directory where you will be deploying them from.
+Download all the YAML files listed here (excpet Pet Clinic Deployment example) to a directory where you will be deploying them from.
 ```
 $ mkdir signalfx
 $ cd signalfx